top of page

 Station IV, Jesus meets his mother.

-Station IV of the cross.
-Jesus meets his mother as Our Lady of Sorrows, or Our Lady of the Spasm, as she observes her innocent son on his way to an ignominious death.
-This statue is in the crypt of the Catholic Armenian church of Our Lady of Sorrows.
-The Bas-relief , at the entrance.
+Station IV of the cross illustrates the moment when Jesus meets his mother, referred to as Our Lady of Sorrows or Our Lady of the Spasm, as she observes her innocent son on his way to a humiliating death.
+This statue is situated in the crypt of the Catholic Armenian church of Our Lady of Sorrows, with the Bas-relief positioned at the entrance.

 Station V, Simon of Cyrene helps Jesus carry his cross.